tractatus1889/research/README.md

 then secondly look up events on that date, once that date is known.
 Each step of this process is just basic common sense and can clearly be executed by an LLM.

+## Ultimate application: Coding assistance

+This idea can be extended further to any database of any kind.
+Specifically, I am most interested in large codebases.
+One should be able to use an LLM to debug errors by reading the code and then recursively tracing the functions throughout different files (either by using a code search engine or by traversing the AST), gathering all of the relevant information, and then finally synthesizing it to provide coding assistance.

+For large codebases at large corporations, the abstractions can get quite complex and it can be quite difficult and time consuming for engineers to decipher how things work.
+To understand one class can often require tracing through several parent classes.
+Sometimes one doesn't need to understand all of those classes completely, one just needs to identify e.g. the relevant parts of the relevant ancestor methods.
+Instead of manually reading all of that code, an LLM can read it for you, and extract the relevant parts, and make useful suggestions.

 ## Related work and differences

 This is basically the same as ChatGPT Browse or Bing Search, which force the LLM